User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 4. Design Reward Systems That Reinforce Habits

-The Hooked Model, developed by Nir Eyal, explains why users form habits around certain products: a trigger prompts an action, which delivers a variable reward, leading to user investment.
-Designers can use this framework to create experiences that users naturally return to.
+The Hook Model (trigger → action → variable reward → investment) explains why users form habits around certain products.
+Designers can apply this framework to create experiences that users naturally return to.

 Effective retention-driving rewards include: